How Can We Help?

 FAQ

-Why not ask the buyer to enter the recipient’s mobile number?
+Why not ask the registrant to enter the recipient’s mobile number?

 US law prohibits A2P messages without prior consent, and consent cannot be requested via text—it must be obtained beforehand.
 A2P refers to Application-to-Person SMS communication.